 To be charismatic: feel what you want your audience to feel because emotions are contagious.

-Be like Clinton: direct attention to other people, make them feel like they are the only ones in the world, when you break eye contact…come back.
-Direct all of your attention on others.
+Be like Clinton: direct attention to other people, make them feel like they are the only ones in the world.
+When you break eye contact…come back.
+Direct all of your attention to others.

 Offer a flattering headline when you introduce people.

-Ask for contact info if you plan on keeping in touch.
+Ask for contact info only if you plan on keeping in touch.

 - Be present: don’t think about what you are going to say next.